‘The Walking Dead’: Negan’s Bat Pops Up On ‘Supernatural’ And ‘Big Bang Theory’

 The Walking Dead and Supernatural had a bit of a crossover, although not in the traditional sense.
-Negan’s barbed wire baseball bat, Lucille, showed up on The CW TV show focusing on Sam (Jared Padalecki) and Dean Winchester (Jensen Ackles).
+Negan’s barbed-wire baseball bat, Lucille, showed up on The CW TV show focusing on Sam (Jared Padalecki) and Dean Winchester (Jensen Ackles).
 The two hunters also mentioned that their father “loved that thing.”
-As fans of both shows know, Jeffrey Dean Morgan was the Winchesters father and also plays Negan on TWD.
+As fans of both shows know, Jeffrey Dean Morgan was the Winchesters’ father and also plays Negan on TWD.
 Big Bang Theory also had an episode that featured Lucille.

 Possible spoilers for The Walking Dead and Supernatural are below.
 Do not continue reading if you are not caught up on both shows and don’t want to know any information.

-In Supernatural Season 12, Episode 15, titled “Somewhere Between Heaven And Hell,” Sam and Dean go to the bunker after a long road trip.
+In Supernatural Season 12, Episode 15, titled “Somewhere Between Heaven and Hell,” Sam and Dean go to the bunker after a long road trip.
 Dean is dirty and is “covered in ghoul, wraith, and siren guts and wearing four-day-old boxers.”
 Gripping a barbed wire baseball bat that looks just like Lucille, the weapon is not the only TWD reference.
 Dean makes a statement letting viewers know that this is not just a coincidence.
 It was a direct callout to Morgan’s role on the zombie apocalypse television series.

 “Dad loved this thing.”

-Jeffrey Dean Morgan played John Winchester, Sam and Dean’s father on The CW series.
-Currently, he is supervillain Negan on The Walking Dead.
+Jeffrey Dean Morgan played John Winchester, Sam and Dean’s father, on The CW series.
+Currently, he is the villainous Negan on The Walking Dead.
 He has been cast in many projects over the years.
-The actor is versatile and can easily play a good guy or ruthless villain, and does both exceptionally well.
+The actor is versatile and can easily play a good guy or ruthless villain, and he does both exceptionally well.
 When the decision that he would play Negan was announced, there were mixed reactions.
 Most knew him as the Winchester patriarch and had a difficult time envisioning him playing someone as violent, ruthless, and brutal as Negan.
 In Robert Kirkman’s comic books, which the show is based on, the character does some unimaginable things.
 He also has a unique personality that can’t be pinned down in just a few words.
 Quite frankly, there is nobody like Negan.

 However, Morgan has taken the role and has successfully run with it.
 Not only does he capture the character of Negan from the comic books, but there is just a little something extra that he brings to the character.
 He has done a spectacular job and sometimes, it’s hard to figure whether Negan is really a villain or he would be a hero if the TV show had begun with his story instead of Rick Grimes (Andrew Lincoln).